camp parent informationWelcome to the Summer of 2020!

 For those parents who want sunscreen applied at camp, please send sunscreen labeled with your child’s name along with a note giving permission and instructions as to what you want done.
 The first coat of sunscreen should be applied at home before your child(ren) come(s) to camp.

 Camp bags will be delivered to your home during our transportation dry runs one week before camp begins.
-Feel free to get your child’s Camp T-shirt on Sunday, May 15th if you cannot pick them up on Saturday, May 14th.
 T-shirts for our SUPER SENIORS, EXPLORERS & SUPERTEENS will be handed out at the beginning of camp or when their session starts.
 You may also purchase Park Shore FUNWEAR or fill out order forms for future pick-up at the Carnival.

 Clothing & Equipment